 11. ROYAL PALACE OF CASERTA // CASERTA, ITALY

 The Palace of Caserta in southern Italy, just northeast of Napoli, was used to shoot the interiors of the Theed Royal Palace on Naboo in The Phantom Menace and Attack of the Clones.
 Originally built for Bourbon King Charles III in the 1750s, the Palace of Caserta is also the largest royal residence in the world.

 The beautiful island backdrop of Phang Nga Bay in Thailand was used as plate photography for the planet Kashyyyk, Chewbacca’s birthplace, in Revenge of the Sith.
 For certain scenes, shots of Guilin, China were combined with Phang Nga Bay.

 The beautiful Plaza de España in Seville, Spain was used for the exterior of Theed on Naboo in Attack of the Clones.
-Anakin Skywalker and Padme Amidala walk through the plaza before the pair go into hiding in the Lake Country.
+Anakin and Padme walk through the plaza before the pair go into hiding in the Lake Country.